evilC/AutoHotInterception/README.md

 # AutoHotInterception

-AutoHotInterception(AHI) allows you to execute AutoHotkey code in response to keys on a *specific* keyboard, whilst (optionally) blocking the native functionality of that key.
+AutoHotInterception(AHI) allows you to execute AutoHotkey code in response to events from a *specific* keyboard or mouse, whilst (optionally) blocking the native functionality (ie stopping Windows from seeing that keyboard or mouse event).
 In other words, you can use a key on a second (or third, or fourth..) keyboard to trigger AHK code, and that key will not be seen by applications.
 You can use the *same key* on multiple keyboards for individual actions.
+Keyboard Keys, Mouse Buttons and (Relative) Mouse movement are supported.
+Support for Absolute Mouse movement is planned.

 AHI uses the Interception driver by Francisco Lopez